-Last month, when Governor Jerry Brown declared an end to the six-year drought that plagued California, Environmental Club leader Hannah Tuchman ’17 breathed a sign of relief, but reminded herself that the steps taken to reduce water usage at school needed to be continued.
+Last month, Governor Jerry Brown declared an end to the six-year drought that plagued California.
+At that point, Environmental Club leader Hannah Tuchman ’17 breathed a sign of relief.

 “I also think saying the drought was over may be true in that we filled a certain quota, but we should always be trying to conserve water because having a surplus of water will go a long way, and we don’t know when we will need it,” Tuchman said.

 The administration took a number of steps during the drought to reduce the school’s water usage, including turning off the water supply to the school’s two fountains and reducing the frequency that the maintenance crews wash the quad.

 “Through the drought we were watering far less, washing our vehicles far less, washing our pavements and courtyards [far less], using far less water,” President Rick Commons said.
 “I was aware generally that we were doing things to try to make sure we were conserving water, and I think we will continue to do those things, recognizing that [California] is likely to go in and out of severe drought for the foreseeable future.”

 In a Chronicle poll of 427 students, 54 percent said they think that the school is environmentally friendly.
 Only 25 percent were aware of the steps that the school has taken to reduce its water usage.

 The school has attempted to reduce its ecological footprint, using special blue recycling bins and eliminating styrofoam cups in faculty meetings.

 Members of the school community also believe that the school has taken enough measures to improve the environment.